fbpx

 Pantry Packers of Jerusalem

-Pantry Packers of Jerusalem ordinarily provides Meals on Wheels to 37,000 families every month, and also runs soup kitchens.
+Pantry Packers of Jerusalem ordinarily provides Meals on Wheels to 37,000 families every month and also runs soup kitchens.
 Now, with thousands of refugee families from the south sheltering in Jerusalem, the city asked Pantry Packers to commit to providing 6,000 meals, three times a day.
 To register, click here.

 Birthright Israel – Onward Volunteer Program

 Birthright alumni can spend two weeks volunteering in food rescue operations as well as sorting, packing and distributing goods for civil and military personnel.
 Birthright is offering free airport transfers as well as health insurance and accommodations in Tel Aviv with safe rooms.
-This opportunity is for ages 18-40 for a duration of two weeks.
-There is a non-refundable $50 registration fee and $250 security deposit.
+This opportunity is for ages 18-40 for two weeks.
+There is a non-refundable $50 registration fee and a $250 security deposit.
 To learn more and register, click here.

 JNF Volunteer Missions

-Participants will be housed in Jerusalem or Tel Aviv and spend 4-6 hours per day working in agriculture or with displaced families or assisting with logistical duties at an IDF base.
+Participants will be housed in Jerusalem or Tel Aviv and spend 4-6 hours per day working in agriculture, with displaced families or assisting with logistical duties at an IDF base.
 This 5 day opportunity is for ages 18 and older.
 The cost is $2,000 per person.
 To learn more and register, click here.

-JNFuture Volunteer to Israel Mission
+JN Future Volunteer to Israel Mission

 December 24-28